 Font and Colors

 The emblem is written in black as if done with eyeliner.
 The shade perfectly highlights the main features while diverting attention from secondary details.
-It hints at brushes, mascara, eyeliner, and other components involved in creating a look.
+It hints at brushes, mascara, eyeliner, and other components used to create a look.

-The font is similar to Ballantines Serial Heavy but does not have an exact match.
+The font is similar to Ballantine’s Serial Heavy but does not have an exact match.
 The writing style is harmonious and pleasant, with smooth, beautiful swirls and loops.
-It demonstrates that the brand’s cosmetics apply well, have a pleasant texture, and transform the face after use.
+It demonstrates that the brand’s cosmetics apply well, have a pleasant texture, and leave the face looking transformed after use.

 The cursive writing was chosen because each person’s handwriting is individual, and the brand’s mission is to emphasize a woman’s personality.
 The technique also hints at the unique history of product creation.
 All developments were inspired by specific events or people, giving the product lines a distinctive “face.”
-Moreover, their foundation included unusual combinations like fragrant glittery eyeshadows, liquid glosses, etc.
+Moreover, their foundation included unusual combinations such as fragrant, glittery eyeshadows and liquid glosses.